Evolution of networks with multiple junctions: Short time existence III -- Non--regular networks

 \section{Short time existence III -- Non--regular networks}

-Recall that we said in Section~\ref{notation} that a $C^1$ network is {\em non--regular} if at the multiple points more than three curves are allowed to meet or, even if only three curves meet at a point, the $120$ degrees condition is not satisfied.

-The problem of defining and finding a curvature flow (as smooth as possible), starting from an initial non--regular network arises naturally also in connection with the problem of ``restarting'' the flow after a singularity, discussed in the previous section.
-This clearly requires a definition of solution slightly different from Definitions~\ref{probdef} and~\ref{probdef-open} in a time interval $[0,T)$ (as we will see, provided by Brakke flows, Definition~\ref{brk}), even asking that Definition~\ref{d1} still holds for every positive time.
-Recently, T.~Ilmanen, A.~Neves and the last author have shown that such an evolution exists (see~\cite[Theorem~1.1]{Ilnevsch}) for the special family of non--regular networks such that at every multiple point the exterior unit tangent vectors are mutually distinct.
-Notice that this is not restrictive for the ``restarting'' problem, taking into account the conclusions of Theorems~\ref{ppp2} and~\ref{ppp1}.
+In this section we consider the problem of defining and finding a curvature flow (as smooth as possible) starting from an initial possibly non--regular network, that is, having multiple points of order greater than three or triple junctions where the $120$ degrees condition is not satisfied.
+As we have seen in the previous sections, this is naturally related to the ``restarting'' of the flow after a singularity.
+To deal with such problem, we clearly need a definition of solution slightly different from Definitions~\ref{probdef} and~\ref{probdef-open} in a positive time interval $[0,T)$, asking anyway that Definition~\ref{d1} still holds for every positive time.

-\begin{thm} Let $\SS_0$ be a possibly non--regular, embedded, $C^1$ network with bounded curvature, which is $C^2$ away from its multi--points and such that the exterior unit tangent vectors of the concurring curves at every multi--point are mutually distinct.
-Then, there exist $T>0$ and a smooth curvature flow of connected regular networks $\SS_t$, locally tree--like, for $t\in(0,T)$, such that $\SS_{t}$ for $t\in[0,T)$ is a regular Brakke flow.
-Moreover, away from the multi--points of $\SS_{0}$ the convergence of $\SS_t$ to $\SS_0$, as $t\to 0$, is in $C^2\loc$ (or as smooth as $\SS_0$).\\ Furthermore, there exists a constant $C>0$ such that $\sup_{\SS_t}\left|k\right|\leq C/\sqrt{t}$ and the length of the shortest curve of $\SS_t$ is bounded from below by $C\sqrt{t}$. \end{thm}